g1lbertJB/g1lbertJB/README.md

 - For g1lbertCFW, go to the [g1lbertCFW repo](https://github.com/eatingurtoes/g1lbertCFW/).

 # Platform support
-- g1lbertJB supports macOS, Linux and Windows.
+- g1lbertJB supports macOS, Linux, and Windows.
 - On Windows, this makes use of bsdtar.
 Make sure that you are using Windows 10 1803 or newer.

 # How to use